In making selections from each year's group of applicants, members of the admissions

 Prior to extending an offer to interview, the admissions committee will evaluate previous academic performance to include undergraduate GPA and MCAT scores, letters of recommendation, clinical and research experience, work and volunteer experience, leadership roles, unique accomplishments, ability to overcome adversity, long-term goals and extracurricular activities.

-Following an initial review of the AMCAS application, a supplemental application (and a $95.00 processing fee) will be requested from applicants.
-The supplemental application is due in January each year.
+Following an initial review of the AMCAS application, a supplemental application (and a $95.00 processing fee) will be requested from selected applicants.
+The supplemental application is due in December each year.
 Students granted an AMCAS fee waiver are granted a waiver for the $95.00 processing fee.

 At least three, and no more than five, individual letters of recommendation or a pre-medical committee evaluation packet are required.
 Each application is screened for attainment of minimum academic achievement requirements on a rolling basis by staff members in the Office of Admissions.
 Complete applications are forwarded to a subset of the admissions committee for selection of applicants to be interviewed.
 The school interviews those applicants judged to be highly qualified who exemplify our high standards.
 The committee determines competitiveness for admission based on aptitude and suitability for a career in medicine.
 In its effort to include diversity among its students, the USC School of Medicine Greenville is intent upon selecting not only the most academically qualified applicants but also those applicants with distinctive personal qualities and life experiences who will bring added value to the learning environment.